louarn-rous/conlang/README.md

 ⟨u⟩ is occasionally realized as \[ʊ].

 ## Alphabet
-The Ijter language has two scripts/alphabet: one Latin and one Cyrillic (similar to Serbian)
+The Ijter language employs both a Latin and a Cyrillic script.

 | IPA | English               |Lat.|Cyr.|Name| IPA | English                 |Lat.|Cyr.|Name|
 |:---:|:---                   |:-: |:-: |:-: |:---:|:---                     |:-: |:-: |:-: |